Qibbles/AutoLumber-Bot/README.md

 This is a fully automated lumberjack script for the Orion client on the UO Forever Shard by Kibbles.

-If you wish to contribute to the project or just talk about anything, please feel free to hit me up on discord.
+If you wish to contribute to the project, provide feedback, or just talk about anything, please feel free to hit me up on discord.

 My discord username is Kibbles#9429.